vgwb/Antura_arabic/docs/RefactoringGuidelines.md

 ### Documentation notes

 The specific systems documentation files contain more general notes on refactoring partaining to that subsystem.
-See the .md files for more information.
+See the other .md files for more information.

-### General refactoring notes

-	* Codebase
+### Refactoring notes: Important

+### Refactoring notes: New Language

+These refactoring notes should be followed to prepare for supporting a new language.

  * Game and Core scripts should be correctly separated.
-The Intro scene is using code from the _games/_common folders (IGameState for example).
+For example, the Intro scene is using code from the _games/_common folders (IGameState for example).
 The contents of (_games/_common) could be placed in (_app/GamesCommonCode), so that the (_games) folder could be removed completely with no consequence.

+### Refactoring notes: Wishlist

 	* There are different implementations of state machines in the codebase (see IGameState versus StateMachineBehaviour)

+	* Codebase
 		* Database and PlayerProfile use should be linked (no ease of access to either)
 		* The core code and the Teacher work only with QuestionProviders, so it would be better to just assume that all games will use them (and no other provider)
 		* A lot of the code is tied to the Arabic language.
 See Localization, the QuestionBuilders, and many minigames.